 Because all domain controllers run Windows 2008 or higher, and are properly configured, synchronization of passwords between domain controllers is protected by AES encryption, which is an Approved Algorithm.

 Provisioning activities to the Active Directory Domain Controller all take place over LDAPS (SSL/TLS) or LDAP Data Signing which is an Approved Algorithm.
 You will need to justify this statement with information from your provisioning processes.

-Note, while not related to AD DS, your management assertion here must also cover provisioning activities to any non-AD DS data stores you communicate with, such as LDAP, MIT Kerberos servers, etc. If using the Other Controls option:
+Note, while not related to AD DS, your management assertion here must also cover provisioning activities to any non-AD DS data stores you communicate with, such as LDAP, Kerberos servers, etc.

+If using the Other Controls option:

-All traffic between domain controllers is secured by IKE/IPSEC using the [your algorithm here] protocol to secure traffic between Domain Controllers, and between provisioning systems and the Domain Controllers, which provides the required Protected Channel for all traffic.
-7.3.
-Management Assertion for section 4.2.3.6.2 - Strong Protection of Authentication Secrets If using the recommended configuration:
+All traffic between domain controllers is secured by IKE/IPSEC using the your algorithm here protocol to secure traffic between Domain Controllers, and between provisioning systems and the Domain Controllers, which provides the required Protected Channel for all traffic.

+6.3.
+Management Assertion for IAP 4.2.3.6.2 - Strong Protection of Authentication Secrets

+If using the recommended configuration:

 Authentication to the IdP is by direct entry of the user authentication credentials, so authentication traffic to the IdP can only be compromised by directly accessing the data packets as they are sent to the Verifier by the IdP or non-IdP applications.
-All authentication processes that directly manages the authentication credentials are configured to use Protected Channels, protecting against interception: - All LDAP binds to be made over using IPSec connections secured by (your protocol here), enforcing a Protected Channel. - LDAP data signing, which encrypts the password data need to validate algorithm to see if this is good enough.
-While this is message level and not transport level encryption, the data in transit is still protected using an Approved Algorithm. - LDAPS (SSL/TLS), which establishes a Protected Channel. - RADIUS with PEAP-MS-CHAPv2 (if providing eduroam support), which secures the communication within a Protected Channel If using the "Monitor and Mitigate" control:
+All authentication processes that directly handle the Authentication Credentials are configured to use Protected Channels, protecting against interception:

+- All LDAP binds to be made over using IPSec connections secured by (your protocol here), enforcing a Protected Channel. - LDAP data signing, which encrypts the password data need to validate algorithm to see if this is good enough.
+While this is message level and not transport level encryption, the data in transit is still protected using an Approved Algorithm. - · LDAPS (SSL/TLS), which establishes a Protected Channel. - RADIUS with PEAP-MS-CHAPv2 (if providing eduroam support), which secures the communication between the RADIUS client and server within a Protected Channel.
+[Note: this refers only to client to RADIUS server communications, communications from RADIUS server to verfier are not addressed by the front end PEAP-MS-CHAPv2] - LM and NTLMv1, which weakly protect the Authentication Secrets, are disabled - NTLMv2 and Kerberos authentication is allowed for non-IdP application authentication, which -- while not using Protected Channels -- is impractical to attack in a way which retrieves the user's raw authentication credentials.
+(Your IdPO here) regularly applies patches that may affect the security of these supported protocols.

+If using the "Monitor and Mitigate" control: